asatvilker/employee-portal/README.md

 # An object orientated web app.

 This prototype employee portal was made for a university software engineering project.
 It was made using OOP and followed a waterfall lifecycle model with a real stakeholder.
-This was made using OOP and implemented some OOP design principles (e.g. singleton).
+We also implemented some OOP design principles (e.g. singleton).

 # Installing dependencies